Parkinson's Disease and Dementia

 How is Parkinson disease treated?

 Parkinson disease can't be cured.
 But there are different therapies that can help control symptoms.
 Many of the medicines used to treat Parkinson disease help to offset the loss of the chemical dopamine in the brain.
-Most of these medicines help manage symptoms quite successfully.
+Most of these medicines help manage symptoms quite well.

-A procedure called deep brain stimulation may also be used to treat Parkinson disease.
-It sends electrical impulses into the brain to help control tremors and twitching movements.
-Some people may need surgery to manage Parkinson disease symptoms.
-Surgery may involve destroying small areas of brain tissue responsible for the symptoms.
-However, these surgeries are rarely done since deep brain stimulation is now available.
+Surgery may involve destroying small areas of brain tissue causing the symptoms.
+But these surgeries are rarely done since deep brain stimulation is now available.

-What are the complications of Parkinson disease?
+What are possible complications of Parkinson disease?

 Parkinson disease dementia can cause problems with: